This is part three on the series about Untied Nations. The text is from the documentary “The UN Deception” that is made by the John Birch Society

 EUROPEAN UNION – THE MODEL OF REGIONALISATION

-The model for progressiv regionalisation can be found in the develoment of the European Union.
+The model for progressive regionalization can be found in the development of the European Union.
 The movement for a united Europe achieved its first victory on the formations of the European Coal and Steel Community in 1951.
-That treaty merges the coal-and steel industri of six nations under a single regional authority.
+That treaty merges the coal-and steel industry of six nations under a single regional authority.
 In 1957 these nations agreed to expand this institution to the common market of Europe.
-At that time, citizens of these independent nations were told that the purpose were only to eliminate mutual trade barriers so that a huge prosperityzone would develop.
-Belgian primeminister Paul Henry Spaak suggested to his fellow EU-architects that:
+At that time, citizens of these independent nations were told that the purpose were only to eliminate mutual trade barriers so that a huge prosperity zone would develop.
+Belgian prime minister Paul Henry Spaak suggested to his fellow EU-architects that:

 “The most effective way to disguise their projects political purpose is to conceal it behind a pretense that it is concerned only with economic co-operation, based on dismantling trade barriers: a common market”.